Ixve/discord-infra-abuser/README.md

 # discord-site-ddos-poc
-A PoC of DDoSing websites using Discord
+A proof of concept for ddosing/dossing websites by abusing Discord embeds.

+I am not responsible what you do with this.